CDC-IITDH/CDC-Frontend/README.md

 ***
 ### R&d Department Page
-This page includes short description about r&d @ iitdh, sponsering agencies, links which gets redirect to iit dharwad main website, research collabrations with other institute.
+This page includes short description about r&d @ iitdh, sponsering agencies, links which gets redirect to iit dharwad main website, research collabrations with other institute, a number counter.